Gluten Free Bread Baking

 Another serious problem with gluten free flour from the store is that up to half its weight is refined starch (as opposed to beneficial resistant starch).
 This starch is just empty calories, lacking in nutrients and flavor that benefits neither you nor your baking.
 Starchy flour also means that you are more likely to overeat anything made with it, as a low nutrient food takes longer to satisfy and means we get hungry again faster.
 It can encourage sugar cravings and candida problems to flare in susceptible individuals.

-As a result, if you plan to make gluten free bread, it is best to mix it up yourself.
+As a result, if you plan to make gluten free banana bread in the recipe below, it is best to mix it up yourself.
 This guide for making gluten free flour at home shows you how to do just that for a variety of baked goods.
 Otherwise, be sure of your flour source to ensure that no empty forms of starch are added, and that the flour blend is made specifically for bread making.

 Gluten Free Banana Bread Recipe